curriculumio/design/process/research.md

 - Search the internet
   - Read news articles, academic articles
   - Use the advanced search

+Design Research Activity - Build a survey
+Come up with 10 questions that will inform you about users and the context of the problem.
+You can builid surveys in Google Docs.
+1.)
+Build your survey to obtain important insights, so every question in the survey is necessary.
+It’s best to plan your survey by first identifying the data you need to collect and then writing your questions.
+2.)
+Make your surveys short.
+Individuals are less likely to complete long surveys, or surveys that bounce around haphazardly from topic to topic.
+Make sure the survey follows a logical order and can be filled in reasonable time.
+3.)
+Ask direct questions.
+Vaguely or poorly worded questions confuse respondents and make your data less useful.
+Strive for clear and precise language that will make your questions easy to answer.

 “To create meaningful innovations, you need to know your users and care about their lives.”